SFTtech/openage/doc/code/testing.md

  - py tests
  - py doctests

-All tests are run automatically by Travis, via `python3 -m openage.testing -a`.
+All tests are run automatically by Travis, via `./run test -a`.

 You are encouraged to write tests for all your contributions, as well as other components that currently lack testing.